shubhangi-singh21/My-Codes/Contribute.md

 # Contribution guidelines

-* Make sure you create a different branch for all your pull requsts.
+* Make sure you work on appropriate branch for all your pull requsts.
+The branches are named as follows:

+1. competive-programming

+2. data-structures

+3. SDE-interview-prep

-* Scripts to be added in there respective folder.
-If you wish to add a new heading, ping in the issue comment section first.
+* Resources to be added under respective headings.
+If you wish to add a new heading, ping the same in the issues comment section first.

-* Please create a valid pull request by following all contribution guidelines mentioned by [Hacktoberfest](https://hacktoberfest.digitalocean.com/details)
+* Please create a valid pull request by following all contribution guidelines mentioned by [Hacktoberfest](https://hacktoberfest.digitalocean.com/details).

 * Please don’t spam the repository.
 Make sure you make unique contributions to avoid redundancy.